samirp91/Emby.Plugins.LazyMan/README.md

 You must edit your hosts file to use this plugin! for docker either use `--add-host` or `extra_hosts`

+##### NOTE: The offical docker does not work for IP binding! use https://hub.docker.com/r/binhex/arch-emby in place of it.

 Steps to install:
 1. Download latest release
 2. Extract Emby.Plugins.LazyMan.dll to the Emby plugins directory